 View Our Drinking Water Quality Report

 Please be advised that this Drinking Water Quality Report will not be mailed to individual property owners.
-In addition to being posted here on our website, a copy was published in the Summit Daily Journal on June 18, 2021, a copy is posted at the Snake River Water District’s offices, and we will send a copy to an owner upon request.
+In addition to being posted here on our website, a copy will be published in the Summit Daily Journal on June 10, 2022, a copy is posted at the Snake River Water District’s offices, and we will send a copy to an owner upon request.

 For more information regarding the Colorado Department of Public Health and Environment, Drinking Water Quality, and Consumer Information, and Compliance, please visit the CDPHE’s website drinking water pages.